irpatel0/TARecruitmentApplication/documents/DesignDocument_final.md

     * num_SAs: an integer, the number of SAs the instructor wants for the course
     * available: a boolean showing if the course is available
     * min_GPA: the minimum GPA needed to SA for the position
-    * min_grade: the minimum grade aquired in the course to SA for the position
+    * min_grade: the minimum grade acquired in the course to SA for the position
     * SA_experience: a boolean, true if the course required a student with prior SA experience
     * course_section: a relationship between Position and CourseSection, one-to-many, represents the Course that this position belongs to
     * Position will have a relationship with Course, to show the course that the position is associated with
 6. Application
-    This model holds the information for applications created by students
+   * This model holds the information for applications created by students
    * This has a relationship with Student, which represents the student who created the Application
    * Has a relationship with Position, which represents the position the application is for
 7. Course
    * This model holds the information for courses, including the course number and title
-    * Has a relationship with with CourseSection, which represents the course sections made for this course
+   * Has a relationship with CourseSection, which represents the course sections made for this course
-    * Has a many to many relationship with Student, which represents the students whio have taken the course
+   * Has a many to many relationship with Student, which represents the students who have taken the course
 8. pastEnrollments
    * An interjection table between Course and Student, represents the students who have taken a course, and the courses a student has taken

 <kbd>